 How Brave solves the ad-blocking problem

-Brave saves you the hassle (and potential risk) of installing adblock extensions: With Brave, the protections are built right into the browser.
-Ads & trackers, fingerprinting, third-party cookies, and more are all blocked by default.
+Brave saves you the hassle (and potential risk) of installing ad blocker extensions: With Brave, the protections are built right into the browser.
+Ads and trackers, fingerprinting, cookies, and more are all blocked by default.
 To see what Brave blocked (and a number of other protections) simply click the lion icon in the address bar of any page you visit.
 Download Brave today to experience ad-free browsing right out of the box.